milanaryal/milanaryal.github.io/_posts/2015/2015-01-09-writing-on-github-pages-and-jekyll-using-markdown.md

   input: GFM # Enable GitHub Flavored Markdown (fenced code blocks)
 {% endhighlight %}

-**Also on Gost blogging platform**, it support the following combination of standard Markdown and GitHub flavored Markdown.
+**Also on Gost blogging platform**, it support the following combination of standard Markdown and GitHub Flavored Markdown.

 > All HTML is valid Markdown.
 If you're stuck not able to format your content how you would like (for example using tables) you can always use [plain HTML](http://htmldog.com/guides/html/beginner/?__hstc=10303082.f33480622a9bdc4ffce7bcd81cc8cc49.1420789915940.1420789915940.1420789915940.1&__hssc=10303082.1.1420789915940&__hsfp=3394336207) instead of Markdown.